Alexander0013/Kaggle-project/README.md

 # Kaggle-project
-practice data science project on kaggle
+Beginner level of data science projects on kaggle